Horace Day

-Horace Day (3 July 1909 – 24 March 1984), also Horace Talmage Day, was an American painter of the American scene who came to maturity during the Thirties and was active as a painter over the next 50 years.
-He traveled widely in the United States and continued to explore throughout his life subjects that first captured his attention as an artist in the Thirties.
+Horace Day (3 July 1909 – 24 March 1984), also Horace Talmage Day, was an American painter of the American scene who came to recognition during the 1930s and was active as a painter over the next 50 years.
 He gained early recognition for his portraits and landscapes, particularly his paintings in the Carolina Lowcountry.

-Horace Day called himself a regional painter, interested in depicting the scenery of his adopted South.
-The style he chose to portray the landscapes and people of the South was a brand of Romantic Realism influenced by Claude Lorrain and Jacob van Ruisdael and also by the resonances in that landscape that he perceived with the rural, subtropical landscape and colonial architecture of southern China where he spent his early years.
-He primarily worked outside, as a plein air painter, using quick impressionistic brush strokes to record the scene.
+Horace Day was often labeled as a regional painter, interested in depicting the scenery of his adopted South.
+The style he chose to portray the landscapes and people of the South was a brand of Romantic Realism influenced by Claude Lorrain and Jacob van Ruisdael.
+It was also influenced by the resonances in that landscape that he perceived with the rural, subtropical landscape, and colonial architecture of southern China where he spent his early years.
+He primarily worked outside as a plein air painter, using quick impressionistic brush strokes to record scenes.